 A power bank is one of the most useful gadgets today.
-Whenever you see your phone or your Nintendo Switch about to die, plug it to a power bank, and it’ll start charging instantly.
+Whenever you see your phone or your Nintendo Switch about to die, plug it into a power bank, and it’ll start charging instantly.
 That said, buying a power bank is not that simple as it seems.
 If you have purchased one and not happy with it, we believe you may have missed a few crucial factors.

-While buying a power bank, you must consider factors like the brand name, customer service and the actual capacity of the device, among many other things.
+While buying a power bank, you must consider factors like the brand name, customer service, and the actual capacity of the device, among many other things.

 In this post today, we’ll explore the things you need to check before buying a power bank.
 So, let’s get started.

 1. Know the Conversion Game

 Does a power bank with 5000mAh capacity yield two full battery cycles for a phone with a 2500mAh battery?
 As much as we like the answer to be yes, sadly it’s not so.

 The power rating is calculated at 5 volts for smartphones.
 But in the case of power banks, the power rating is calculated at 3.7 volts, since they carry Li-ion (Lithium-Ion) battery cells.
 And this difference causes a step down in the charge cycles.